 Long & short of it, DRBD and OCFS2 suck.
 They are painful, I’ve had to write scripts that help them auto recover and even after covering about 10 different failure scenarios I still have downtime on a weekly basis when things don’t go well.

 CEPH is part of the Openstack project, it provides a scalable, distributed multi-node striped filesystem that can be mounted as a block level device or using CEPH-FS, CEPH’s own clustering filesystem.
-Continue reading “Project Titanicarus: Making my life better with CEPH.”
+Continue reading “Project Titanicarus: I hate DRBD!
+Time to try CEPH.”